DanielTYH13/1a-Obsidian/MATH117/L11/Limit Laws.md

 		- Still Undeterminate
 - Evaluating limits at infinity
 	- Multiply by ==the reciprical of the highest power divided by itself:==
+	- Note: To use this method, the reciprocal must be divided by ==another reciprocal==.
+Elsewise, it will be multiplying it by something other than 1
 	- Ex.
 		- $\displaystyle \lim_{x\to -\infty}\left(\frac{x^2-x-x^2}{\sqrt{x^2-x}-x}\cdot\frac{\frac{1}{x}}{\frac{1}{x}} \right)$
 		- $\displaystyle \lim_{x\to -\infty}\left(\frac{\frac{x}{x}}{\frac{\sqrt{x^2-x}}{x}-\frac{x}{x}}\right)$